therealjampers/spritzjs/README.md

 	npm install spritzjs

+	npm install

+##### Run tests

+	npm test

 #### Browser

 	<script src="spritzjs.js"></script>

+### Usage

+	var spritzjs = require('spritzjs');

+or in the browser (though not strictly needed):

+	var spritzjs = window.spritzjs;

+then:

+	var M = [65, 66, 67];	// "ABC" as a byte array
+	var r = 32; 					// 32 byte hash required

+	spritzjs.initializeState();
+	spritzjs.absorb(M);
+	spritzjs.absorbStop();
+	spritzjs.absorb([r]);

+	var hashed = spritzjs.squeeze(r);	// hashed now contains 32 bytes
+	console.log(hashed.length);				// -> 32

 ### TODO

-- <strike>Reinstate the unit-tests - spritzjs was developed in a TDD manner using testem/jasmine and a bunch of other stuff that doesn't need to be here so the tests will be added with a lighter test-harness (probably [tape](https://www.npmjs.org/package/tape))</strike>
+- <strike>Reinstate the unit-tests - spritzjs was developed in a TDD manner using [testem](https://www.npmjs.org/package/testem), [jasmine](https://www.npmjs.org/package/jasmine) and a bunch of other stuff that doesn't need to be here so the tests will be added with a lighter test-harness (probably [tape](https://www.npmjs.org/package/tape))</strike>
 - Code - Complete the API with encrypt/decrypt/hash etc
-- Usage - how to use it?!
+- Usage - how to use it. (perfunctory hashing example now included)
-- Threat Modelling - THREAT.md? "this cipher should not be used until properly analysed by cryptanalysts" etc
+- Threat Modelling - THREAT.md? "this cipher should not be used until pounded on by cryptanalysts" etc
-- Build - browserify is nice but we want to have the smallest footprint and are not using Node.js specific functionality
+- Build - [browserify](https://www.npmjs.org/package/browserify) is awesome but we want to have the smallest footprint and are not using Node.js specific functionality.
+Consider js(l|h)int for ensuring correctness of the clean-source version
-- Minification - once hand-optimised, let the Uglification begin
 - Performance - measure performance before optimising
-- Optimisation - there are lots of quick-wins.
+- Optimisation - there are quick-wins available.
+Also, what about asm.js/SIMD can we use anything here?
+- Minification - once hand-optimised, let the uglification begin.
 Also, size-wise when the tests permit, we could "golf" some interesting solutions
 - Test vectors - More test-vectors would be appreciated!
 The paper only provided a handful
 - Cryptanalysis - should be ready to use as is, though there may be faster implementations
-- asm.js/SIMD - can we make an implementation approaching the fastest possible?
-- uC - port to microcontrollers, 8-bit ones? tessle?
+- uC - port to microcontrollers, specifically 8-bit ones? tessle?
 IoT?
 Arduino/AVR/PIC?
-Even if the code is not useful, we should be able to share the accumulated and verified test-vectors!
+Even if ported implementation code is not useful depending on the target architecture, we should be able to share the accumulated (verified) test-vectors

 For more information you can find the latest README.md, tests and minified versions at: